4ndrelim/data-structures-and-algorithms/src/main/java/algorithms/minimumSpanningTree/README.md

 edges by weight and adding the edge with the minimum weight that does not form a cycle into the current tree.

 ## Notes

-### Difference in use of Priority Queue in Prim's and Kruskal's Algorithm
-Prim's Algorithm uses a priority queue to keep track of the minimum weight edge that connects the current tree to an unexplored node, which could possibly be updated each time a node is popped from the queue.

-Kruskal's Algorithm uses a priority queue to sort all the edges by weight and the elements will not be updated at any point in time.

-See the individual READMEs for more details.

 ### Difference between Minimum Spanning Tree and Shortest Path
 It is important to note that a Minimum Spanning Tree of a graph does not represent the shortest path between all the